Doing one thing in public seems to lead to doing even more things in our lives. It's the old one thing leads to another cliché.

 I mean, I could keep going, but I don't want to bore you with my habits.
 I want to prove to you that the weirdest things happen when you become consistent with one thing.
 When we become disciplined about one great habit, it seems to snowball into so many other parts of our lives.

-If you are on the fence or struggling to stay with it, just do Ship 30 or copy its framework with any habit you want to build.
+If you are on the fence just try it for 30 days with any habit you want to build.

 The craziest things will start happening to you when you publicly commit to doing something.
 You'll end up doing other things too.
 Instead of you trying to pull that willpower out of you, somehow, someway, the act of doing something consistently and in public will start pulling other things out of you in private and in public.